-We will grant licences if we are satisfied that:
+We will grant licences if we are satisfied that you are:

-- You are a fit and proper to hold such a licence
+- fit and proper to hold such a licence

-- You are not disqualified by reason of your immigration status from driving a private hire or hackney carriage vehicle.
+- not disqualified by reason of your immigration status from driving a private hire or hackney carriage vehicle

 We may refuse to renew a licence on the following grounds where, since the grant of the licence, the driver has been convicted of:

 As part of the application you are asked about your convictions and cautions.
-Amendments in 2013 to the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 provide that certain spent convictions and cautions are ‘protected’ and are not subject to disclosure to the Council as part of this application, and cannot be taken into account.
+Amendments in 2013 to the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 states that certain spent convictions and cautions are protected and are not subject to disclosure to us as part of this application, and cannot be taken into account.

-This means that when deciding whether you are a fit and proper person to hold a licence, we are entitled to consider all your convictions and cautions, even those which are spent, except for any convictions or cautions which are ‘protected’.
-If you have a conviction or caution and are unsure whether it is ‘protected’, contact a solicitor or visit the GOV.UK page on declaring your conviction or caution.
+This means that when deciding whether you are a fit and proper person to hold a licence, we are entitled to consider all your convictions and cautions, even those which are spent, except for any convictions or cautions which are protected.
+If you have a conviction or caution and are unsure whether it is protected, contact a solicitor or visit the GOV.UK page on declaring your conviction or caution.

-It is a criminal offence to knowingly or recklessly make a false statement or omit any material particular in giving information in this application.
+It is a criminal offence to knowingly or recklessly make a false statement or omit any relevant material when providing information in this application.